 How diverse are soy products?

-Soy products are eaten by the population of Russia in very large quantities.
-In addition to the conscious use by people who lead a healthy lifestyle, soy is found in many other ready-made meals that are sold in stores:
+Soybean products are consumed by the Russian population in very large quantities.
+In addition to conscious consumption by people leading a healthy lifestyle, soy is found in many other ready-made meals that are sold in stores:

-• The meat has a specific flavor.
-For its correct preparation, preliminary soaking in water for swelling is necessary.
+• The meat has a specific taste.
+For its proper preparation, it is necessary to pre-soak it in water to swell.
 You need to cook it for 15 minutes with the addition of seasonings, onions, garlic and carrots.
-Suitable as a side dish for second courses.
+Suitable as a side dish for main courses.

-• Minced meat, mixing with other ingredients, absorbs their smell and taste, gives the desired volume.
-It can be used as a main component or as an addition to minced meat.
+• Minced meat, mixed with other ingredients, absorbs their smell and taste, giving the desired volume.
+Can be used as a main component or as an addition to minced meat.

 • Milk is added to coffee and soups.

-• Tofu cheese will help diversify the diet.
-Like any cheese product, it is rich in calcium, protein and fat.
-It should be consumed in moderation so as not to cause allergies or indigestion.
-Although to saturate it you need to eat more than cheese of animal origin.
+• Tofu cheese will help diversify your diet.
+Like any cheese product, it is rich in calcium, proteins and fats.
+It should be consumed in moderation so as not to cause allergies or stomach upset.
+Although to be full you need to eat more of it than cheese of animal origin.

 • The sauce is known for its interesting history.
-Allegedly, the Tibetan monk surprised his fellows with the unusual taste of the dish.
-At first, the monks did not even believe that the dish was lenten until they saw with their own eyes how it was prepared.
-The piquant taste of this sauce is able to diversify even the simplest food.
+Allegedly, the Tibetan monk surprised his brothers with the unusual taste of the dish.
+At first, the monks did not even believe that the dish was Lenten until they saw with their own eyes how it was prepared.
+The piquant taste of this sauce can add variety to even the simplest food.

 • Sprouted sprouts are used to maintain the balance of vitamins and minerals in the body.
-Bean sprouts appear within 3 to 15 days (depending on the season).
-When they reach 4 - 5 cm, they are cut off, doused with boiling water for 30 seconds so that there is no poisoning.
+Bean sprouts appear within 3 to 15 days (depending on the time of year).
+When they reach 4–5 cm, they are cut off and doused with boiling water for 30 seconds to prevent poisoning.
 The cotyledons are then removed and the sprouts are added to salads and other dishes.

-• Soy is added to sausages, semi-finished products, confectionery, mayonnaise.
-Products may include soy, soy protein, vegetable analogue, additives E-479 or E-322.
+• Soy is added to sausages, semi-finished products, confectionery, and mayonnaise.
+The products may contain soy, soy protein, a plant analogue, or additives E-479 or E-322.

-Soy products - the health benefits and harms depend on their quantity on the menu.
+Soy products - health benefits and harms depend on their quantity on the menu.

-The main thing is not to overeat.
-2-3 servings of 80 grams per day are considered acceptable for vegetarians and up to 4 times a week for meat-eaters.
+The main thing is to avoid overeating.
+2-3 servings of 80 grams per day are considered acceptable for consumption by vegetarians and up to 4 times a week for meat-eaters.

 Features of taking kefir at night